 If we look at the definition of specialty coffee by the Specialty Coffee Association, we will see that even the best coffee beans need to score at least 80 points on a 100-point scale in order to be considered specialty coffee.
 Arabica coffee which scores 80 points or above have an impressive aroma and flavor, and a minimum amount of defects.
 These speciality coffees are then justifiably considered the best coffee beans in the world.

 At Hayman’s online store, you will find the best third wave coffee, including the legendary Jamaican Blue Mountain coffee, Kona coffee Hawaii, and Panama Geisha coffee (also called Gesha coffee).
-These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, ground coffee, and Nespresso®* compatible pods.
+These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, ground coffee, Nespresso®* compatible pods, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**.
 Click here to order today, we offer free worldwide shipping!